stanleyraywood/dino-discovery-play/README.md

-# Welcome to your Lovable project
+# Dino Play

-TODO: Document your project here
+A fun game to learn about dinosaurs, made by Clyde and Papa.